Active Substance: bosentan monohydrate

 Treatment with Tracleer should only be started and monitored by a doctor who has experience in the treatment of PAH or systemic sclerosis.

-Tracleer is taken morning and evening, with or without food.
+Tracleer is taken morning and evening.
 In adults, it should be started at a dose of 62.5 mg twice a day for four weeks and then increased to the usual dose of 125 mg twice a day.
-In children with PAH, the dose to use is calculated based on body weight, and usually starts at 2 mg per kilogram body weight twice a day.
+In children with PAH aged 1 year and older, the recommended starting and maintenance dose is 2 mg per kilogram body weight twice a day.

 Patients should swallow the film-coated tablets with water.
 The dispersible tablets are only for use in patients who cannot take the film-coated tablets.
 They should be dissolved in a little water on a spoon before being taken.
 The dispersible tablets have score lines so that they can be broken into quarters, each containing 8 mg bosentan.
 See the package leaflet for full details.